BuildOnViction/docs/docs/faq/general.md

 ---

 #### What would your currency be if not an ERC20 token?
-TOMO only stays ERC20 until the mainnet launch.
+TOMO will only be an ERC20 until the TomoChain mainnet launch.

 ---

 #### Is TOMO going to be swapped some day?
-If yes how do I know I'll be able to swap them if I take them from exchange?
-How will the switch from Erc20 token to your own ?
+If yes, how do I know I’ll be able to swap my tokens if I take them from an exchange?
+How will you switch from an ERC20 token to your own?
-We will lock your token before swapping to mainnet, so there are no chance to loose the token.
-Locking token means you are not able to transfer token to another address.
+We will lock your tokens before swapping to mainnet, so there is no chance of losing the tokens.
+Whilst tokens are locked, they are not transferable to another address.